-The target MLR of 92.2% reflected in the table above is based on the weighted average of total non-medical load amounts built into capitated rates for the July 1, 2023, to June 30, 2024, contract period based on the CY19 enrollment distribution.
-The actual target used for the final reconciliation is subject to change and will vary based on the final actuarially sound capitation rates for the contract period and the actual population distribution for the Contractor during the contract period.
-To the extent the target MLR varies from 92.2% using the actual enrollment mix during the contract period, the risk corridor bands will remain +/- 3.0% from the revised target.
+The actual target MLR used for the risk corridor reconciliation may vary slightly based on the actual population distribution for the Contractor during the twelve-month contract period.
+To the extent the actual target MLR varies from 91.1% using the actual enrollment mix and revised capitation rates during the contract period, the risk corridor bands will still be +/-3.0% from the revised target.